History of online games: Commercial timesharing services

-In 1987, Nintendo president Hiroshi Yamauchi partnered with Nomura Securities on the development of the Family Computer Network System for the Famicom (NES) in Japan.
+In 1987, Nintendo president Hiroshi Yamauchi partnered with Nomura Securities on the development of the Family Computer Network System for the Family Computer in Japan.
 Led by Masayuki Uemura, Nintendo Research & Development 2 developed the modem hardware, and Nomura Securities developed the client and server software and the information database.
 Five network-enabled games were developed for the system, including a graphical, competitive online multiplayer version of Yamauchi's favorite classic, Go.

 In 1987, Kesmai (the company which developed Islands of Kesmai) released Air Warrior on GEnie.
 It was a graphical flight simulator/air combat game, initially using wire frame graphics, and could run on Apple Macintosh, Atari ST, or Commodore Amiga computers.
 Over time, Air Warrior was added to other online services, including Delphi, CRIS, CompuServe, America Online, Earthlink, GameStorm and CompuLink.
 Over time, Kesmai produced many improved versions of the game.
 In 1997, a backport from Windows to the Macintosh was made available as an open beta on the Internet.
 In 1999, Kesmai was purchased by Electronic Arts, which started running the game servers itself.
 The last Air Warrior servers were shut down on December 7, 2001.

 In 1988, Federation debuted on Compunet.
 It was a text-based online game, focused around the interstellar economy of the galaxy in the distant future.
 Players work their way up a series of ranks, each of which has a slightly more rewarding and interesting but difficult job attached, which culminates in the ownership of one's own "duchy", a small solar system.
 After some time on GEnie, in 1995 Federation moved to AOL.
 AOL made online games free in 1996, dropping surcharges to play, and the resulting load caused it to drop online game offerings entirely.
 IBGames, creators of Federation, started offering access to the game through its own website, making it perhaps the first game to transition off of an online service provider.
 IBGames kept the game operational until 2005 after most of the player base transitioned to the sequel, 2003's Federation II.